 There are certain rules that entitle you to be married in your Parish Church and these are known as 'qualifying connections'.
 Contact the Vicar, Rev Jane Atkinson who will be able to talk to you about what these are.

 If you don't qualify to be married in church, you may want to consider having a blessing after a civil wedding.
-Please contact the Vicar, Rev Jane Atkinson for more details.
+Please contact the Vicar for more details.

 Weddings can be conducted at the church on most Saturdays, week-days and under special circumstances on Sundays.
 The basic fee is agreed nationally by the Church of England each year.
-Additional fees may be added for any extra options you choose, for example the organist or for flower arranging, The Vicar will tell you the exact fee for your wedding.
+Additional fees may be added for any extra options you choose, for example the organist or for flower arranging, The Vicar will give you a breakdown of costs and tell you what the fee for your wedding will be.

 How To Go About Organising Your Wedding

-Please contact the the Vicar, Rev Jane Atkinson
+For an initial discussion please contact the the Vicar, Rev Jane Atkinson 01253 969492.

 A meeting will be arranged to complete an application form with you and discuss various arrangements with you.